supabase/supabase/web/blog/2020-11-18-postgresql-views.md

     - postgres
 ---

-A quick summary of Postgres views, materilized views, and why you should use them.
+A quick summary of Postgres views, materialized views, and why you should use them.

 <!--truncate-->